Do Optimistic Predictions Lead to Quicker Completion Times?

 Article: Finishing on time: When do predictions influence completion times?

-Past research has shown that human beings often underestimate the amount of time necessary for task completion (“I can finish this project by…”).
+Past research has shown that people often underestimate the amount of time necessary to complete tasks.
 This optimistic bias has been consistently demonstrated in many work-related settings and most of the research has focused on why this happens.
-However, a recent series of studies by Buehler, Peetz and Griffin (2010) investigated whether optimistic prediction times have the ability to improve actual completion times and if so, for what kinds of tasks?
+However, a recent series of studies (Buehler et al., 2010) investigated whether optimistic prediction times have the ability to improve actual completion times, and if so, whether this applies to all types of tasks.

-Ultimately, Buehler et al. concluded that optimistic completion time predictions can be useful for tasks/projects that require one shot.
+Ultimately, the authors concluded that optimistic completion time predictions can be useful for tasks or projects that require one shot.
 However, optimistic completion time predictions appear to have little power for tasks that require multiple sessions over multiple time points.
-Additionally, although predictions don’t always have a positive impact on completion times, they do to have a positive influence on task/project start times.
-Thus, Buehler and colleagues conclude that completion time predictions initiate action early on, but apparently lose their power over time, especially for longer tasks/projects that require many sessions or steps.
+Additionally, although predictions don’t always have a positive impact on completion times, they do to have a positive influence on task or project start times.
+Thus, the authors conclude that completion time predictions initiate action early on, but apparently lose their power over time, especially for longer tasks that require many sessions or steps.

 Buehler, R., Peetz, J., & Griffin, D. (2010).
 Finishing on time: When do predictions influence completion times?
 Organizational Behavior and Human Decision Processes, 111, 23-32.